birth-outcomes/birth_outcomes_summary/_sources/our_study/3_examples_risk.md.txt

 Predictors:
 * 'Booking factors (maternal age, smoking, primiparity, previous lower segment caesarean section (LSCS), multiple births)
 * Antenatal factors (preeclampsia, gestational diabetes, prelabor abruption, placenta previa, oligohydramnios, polyhydramnios, threatened preterm labor, gender, concerns of IUGR infant)
-* Labor factors (induction of labor, pre-labor rupture of membranes, planned LSCS, gestation at birth, presentation, prelabor breech, breech delivery, duration of ruptured membranes)'
+* Labor factors (induction of labor, pre-labor rupture of membranes, **planned LSCS (i.e. lower segment caesarean section - so inclusion of treatment as predictor)**, gestation at birth, presentation, prelabor breech, breech delivery, duration of ruptured membranes)'

-*Planned LSCS is lower segment caesarean section.*

 Model: Logistic regression.
 * Develop model in half the data
 * Test model in other half of the data
 * Then 'to give some indication of possible avoidable disease, the proportion of infants with HIE, potentially avoidable by earlier delivery was estimated by assuming that elective delivery would remove intrapartum risk of HIE for those infants undelivered at this point.
 This was calculated for the whole cohort and for each antenatal risk strata at each gestational age between 36 and 40 weeks.
 The a-priori clinical cut-off used was “clinical intervention” (e.g. elective LSCS) at 39 weeks'

-### Leith et al. 2023
+## Leith et al. 2023

 Study: A predictive model for perinatal hypoxic ischemic encephalopathy using linked maternal and neonatal hospital data. [[Leith et al. 2023]](http://dx.doi.org/10.1016/j.annepidem.2023.11.011)

 Aim: Predict HIE - building on [[Odd et al. 2017]](https://doi.org/10.3233/NPM-16152), but with a model in a larger dataset of births.
 They describe Odd et al. 2017 as a paer in which "researchers in England published the first predictive model accounting for multiple risk factors to estimate the probability of an individual HIE injury".

-Method: They include the intervention as a predictor in the model, but not as a way to enable causal inferences.
+Method: They **include the intervention as a predictor in the model**, but not as a way to enable causal inferences.
 They state that "drawing causal inferences should be done with caution.
 For instance, some factors were found to be significantly protective against HIE injury, such as malpresentation and uterine inertia, which logically should not decrease risk.
 It is likely that such conditions heighten clinical awareness of risk, thus resulting in more timely initiation of protective interventions."

 Dataset: US dataset of 836,216 births - of which, 376 (0.00045%) had a diagnosis of HIE (0.45 per 1000 live births).
 (They incorrectly state "0.045%").